On the 'Loose' Constraint from IceCube Neutrino Non-Detection of GRB 230307A

 From Figure~\ref{fig:LC} (a), the values of $\alpha\gtrsim-2/3$~\citep[synchrotron death line,][]{Preece_1998} concentrate in the first 7 s, which implies that the emission at the beginning may have a photospheric origin.
 The fit results are shown in Table~\ref{tab:fitresTR} in Appendix~\ref{sec:fitrestable}.
 After about 7 s, $\alpha$ gradually decreases to about -1.6, which means that the non-thermal emission may become dominant gradually afterwards.
 The typical QT spectra in the first few seconds are shown in Figure~\ref{fig:LC} (c)-(e), which is narrow with the maximum of $\alpha\sim-0.3$ and more like a broadened Planck spectrum after subtracting the non-thermal emission denoted by a power-law (PL) function.
 The photospheric emission is a natural consequence of the fireball~\cite[e.g.,][]{1978MNRAS.183..359C,1986Are,1986ApJ308L43P}.
 The Planck spectrum related to the photospheric emission could be broadened by geometrical broadening~\citep{2008ApJ...682..463P,2013MNRAS.428.2430L}, as well as by dissipations below the photosphere~\citep[e.g.,][]{2005Dissipative}, such as magnetic reconnection~\citep[e.g.,][]{2004Spectra}, and hadronic collision shocks~\citep[e.g.,][]{2010Radiative}.

 From Figure~\ref{fig:LC} (f)-(h) and the decreasing $\alpha$ with time, it is found that the so-called QT spectral shape becomes broader.
 This may be caused by the enhanced dissipation below the photosphere with time.
+The details of the spectral evolution are not the main goal in this letter and will not be further discussed.
 In summary, an significant existence of the photospheric emission is observed in the prompt phase of GRB 230307A, which is greatly different from that in GRB 221009A.